ofmanybirds/ofmanybirds.github.io/recs.md

 [Transfeminine Science](https://transfemscience.org/), for a better understanding of DIY HRT.
 See also [HRT Cafe](https://hrtcafe.net/) and the stuff linked to there.
 Note: DIY HRT is very cheap, low-risk, effective, and has no permanent effects if tried short-term. (tags: trans, medicine | endorsed, influential)
 [Wiktionary.](https://www.wiktionary.org/)
 [Wikipedia.](https://en.wikipedia.org/wiki/Main_Page)
+[Anydice.](https://anydice.com/) It's a very good way to figure out what you're doing when rolling dice.

 #### The tagging system.
 Tags are descriptive, not exhaustive.
 The absence of a tag does not imply the absence of relevant content, just that we didn't consider such content central.